algolia/instantsearch/docgen/src/guides/routing.md

 });
 ```

-There's a lifecycle dictating when the `stateMapping` functions are called:
+There's a lifecycle in which when the `stateMapping` functions are called:
 - `stateToRoute` is called whenever widgets are refined (clicked).
 It is also called everytime any widget needs to create a URL.
 - `routeToState` is called whenever the user loads, reloads the page or click on back/next buttons of the browser.

 To build your own mapping easily, just `console.log(uiState)` and see what you're getting.
-Note that the object you return in `stateToRoute` will be the one
-you'll receive as an argument in `routeToState`.
+Note that the object you return in `stateToRoute` will be the one you'll receive as an argument in `routeToState`.

 ## SEO friendly urls